Dragon-Wonder/Physics-Collision-Simulator/README.md

 R = All motion will be stopped.
 Q / ESC = Program will exit.
-F = Every so often a randomly generated cannonball will be created
+F = Every so often a randomly generated cannonball will be created T = Toggle toolbox on/off
+Right Arrow = Select next tool
+Left Arrow = Select previous tool
+1 = Select Fire tool
+2 = Select Drop tool
+3 = Select Rope tool
+4 = Select Delete tool
+5 = Select Drag tool
 ```

+## Tools

+### Fire tool

+Clicking a dragging on screen will cause a white line to drawn from original click location to current mouse condition.
+When mouse is released a ball will be fired in the direction from the first click location to where released.
+The ball's velocity will be proportional to the distance between the two points.
+The mass of the ball will be proportional to the length of time that the mouse was held down for.

+### Drop tool - WIP

+Clicking on the screen will cause a ball to be created at selected location.
+The ball will have no velocity and its mass will be proportional to the length of time the mouse is held down for.

+### Rope tool - WIP

+Clicking on a ball will cause it to be attached to one end of a rope.
+The rope can then be attached to another ball, or pinned to background.

+### Delete tool - WIP

+Clicking on a ball will delete it.

+### Drag tool - WIP

+Clicking and dragging on a ball will allow you to move a ball where the mouse is.
+When released the ball will still have its inital velocity.